-Beyond forty-eight kilometres (48 km) and within a one hundred and twenty kilometres (120 km) limit, an employee may elect to accept room and board as provided by the Employer or to receive the equivalent amount for forty-eight kilometres (48 km) as per the kilometre and travel time chart for each day worked.
+Beyond forty-eight kilometres (48 km) and within a one hundred and twenty kilometres (120 km) limit, an employee may elect to accept room and board as provided by the Employer or to receive the equivalent amount as described in clause 10.05.
 Once the employee has exercised such option, no change shall be permitted unless agreed to by the Employer.